STAT545-UBC-hw-2018-19/hw06-patriciata/README.md

-# hw06-patriciata: Assignment 6
+# hw06-patriciata: Homework 6

-This is the repository for STAT547M Assignment 6 by Patricia Angkiriwang.
+This is the repository for STAT547M Homework 6 by Patricia Angkiriwang.
 This assignment attempts topics 3 and 5 (Hallowe'en Candy data and Trump Tweets).
 Homework prompts can be found [here](http://stat545.com/Classroom/assignments/hw06/hw06.html).

 |  Assignment Files  |         |